namomedia/ios-sdk/README.md

         git clone https://github.com/namomedia/ios-sdk.git

 2. Drag and drop `NamoAdsSDK.framework` to `Frameworks` group.
-Check the box where you need to copy the files the project.

-3. Add the following frameworks if not already included: `ImageIO, AdSupport, SystemConfiguration, CoreTelephony, UIKit, Foundation, CoreGraphics`
+3. Add the following frameworks if they are not already included: `ImageIO, AdSupport, SystemConfiguration, CoreTelephony, UIKit, Foundation, CoreGraphics`

 4. Initialize the SDK.